box/boxcli/docs/configuration.md

 ```

 Proxy settings are not removed from your configuration, this command disables proxy setting by CLI.
-You can enable proxy once again (will be using prevous settings) with:
+You can enable proxy once again (will be using previous settings) with:
 ```commandline
 box configure:settings --enable-proxy
 ```